COVID-19 is having a higher than usual impact

 Fewer passenger flights means we have less air freight capacity.
 Many domestic and international routes are currently suspended, and remaining routes have much lower frequencies.

-- Some parcel delvieries are being delayed due to major COVID-19 disruptions.
+- Some parcel deliveries are being delayed due to major COVID-19 disruptions.

 - Wine deliveries are particularly affected as they need to be processed manually.